ibm-cloud-docs/containers/cs_pod_priority.md

 ## Assigning priority to your pods
 {: #prioritize}

 Assign a priority class to your pod spec to set the pod's priority within your {{site.data.keyword.containerlong_notm}} cluster.
-If your pods existed before priority classes became available with Kubernetes version 1.11, you must edit the pod YAML files to assign the pods a priority.
 {: shortdesc}

 Before you begin: